ivanosky144/backend-microservices-impl/README.md

-This project is a microservices implementation of Temuka backend services written entirely by Hizkia Joy Ivan
+This project is a microservices implementation of backend services written entirely by Hizkia Joy Ivan